tiobe/TICSQtCreator/README.md

 You can use the provided Dockerfile to build and get a working TICS Qt Creator Plugin artifact for a specific target platform.
 Note that this Dockerfile is written for target platform Qt Creator 4.x.x based on Qt 5.x.x.
 Target platforms with different major versions than those may require different build steps.

-You can use the provided Dockerfile to build and get a working TICS Qt Creator Plugin artifact for specific target platforms.
 The arguments used for parameterizing specific target platforms and their values are shown below:

 <pre>